nimal1310/Obsidian_notes/Secure system engineering.md

 	3. Trojan Horse:
 		- It is like a legitimate program to deceive(fool) the users.The word comes from greek myth.
-		- *Purpose:* steal data,create backdoor ,redirect traffic and monitor activity,delete files
+		- *Purpose:* steal data,create backdoor ,redirect traffic and monitor activity,delete filesu

     4. Ransomware:
      -  Encrypt the user file with key and demand for ransom(money).